 This section describes efficacy outcomes from the published literature that the Committee considered as part of the evidence about this procedure.
 For more detailed information on the evidence, see the interventional procedure overview.

-4.1 A prospective case series of 20 patients with massive irreparable rotator cuff tear reported a significant increase in total Constant score (0–100, from worst to best outcomes) of 31.54 points 3 years after the procedure (p<0.0001).
+4.1 A prospective case series of 20 patients with massive irreparable rotator cuff tear reported a significant increase in total Constant score (0 to 100, from worst to best outcomes) of 31.54 points 3 years after the procedure (p<0.0001).
 No improvement in the total Constant score was reported in 10% (2/20) of patients; MRI of these 2 patients 3 years after implantation showed suspected synovitis without cystic formation (reported in section 5.2).

 4.3 The specialist advisers listed key efficacy outcomes as decrease in pain (particularly at night), increase in range of movement and improvement in shoulder function.